Key Takeaways

 Oklahoma's discovery rules, particularly 12 O.S. § 3237, similarly provide remedies for spoliation of evidence.
 Oklahoma courts can impose sanctions, strike pleadings, or instruct juries to draw negative inferences from the destruction of relevant evidence.

-The duty to preserve typically arises when an employee files an internal complaint, submits an EEOC charge, hires an attorney who sends a demand letter, or communicates in any way that a legal claim is possible.
-From that moment forward, the employer must implement a litigation hold — a directive to suspend all auto-delete policies for relevant custodians and data sources.
-An employer who fails to issue a litigation hold, or who issues one but doesn't enforce it, is on the hook for whatever evidence is lost.
+The duty to preserve typically arises when an employee files an internal complaint, submits a charge with the Equal Employment Opportunity Commission or Oklahoma civil-rights agency, hires an attorney who sends a demand letter, or otherwise makes litigation reasonably foreseeable.
+From that point forward, the employer should implement a litigation hold — a directive to suspend ordinary deletion for relevant custodians and data sources.
+An employer who fails to issue a hold, or issues one but does not enforce it, risks discovery sanctions if important evidence is lost and cannot be restored.

 What a Litigation Hold Actually Requires